-The breed originated from the island of Java, Indonesia and have probably been used for centuries in religious and mystical purposes.
+The breed originated from the island of Java, Indonesia and has probably been used for centuries in religious and mystical purposes.
 The breed was first described by Dutch colonial settlers and first imported to Europe in 1998 by Dutch breeder Jan Steverink.
-Their beck and tongue, comb and wattles, even their meat bones and organs appear black.
+Their beak and tongue, comb and wattles, even their meat bones and organs appear black.
 The blood of the Ayam Cemani is normally colored.
 The bird’s black color occurs as a result of excess pigmentation of the tissues, caused by a genetic condition known as fibro melanosis.
 This gene is also found in some other black fowl breeds.
 The hens lay cream-colored eggs, although they are poor setters and rarely hatch their own brood.
 Our Ayam Cemani’s bloodline includes Raven and some Greenfire.

 30% will have white color leakages in tongue, mouth and toes.

 We now have Ayam Cemani Fertile Hatching Eggs for sale click here!